Goggia breaks 2 fingers in downhill but aims for fast return - WHIZ News

-ST. MORITZ, Switzerland (AP) — Two-time Olympic medalist Sofia Goggia broke two fingers in her left hand when she hit a gate en route to a second-place finish in a World Cup downhill on Friday, the Italian ski team said.
+ST. MORITZ, Switzerland (AP) — Two-time Olympic medalist Sofia Goggia broke two fingers in her left hand when she hit a gate en route to a second-place finish in a World Cup downhill on Friday.

-The often-injured Goggia broke her index and middle fingers during the race in St. Moritz and was being transported to Milan for immediate surgery with the aim of getting her back to the Swiss resort by evening to race in another downhill scheduled for the Corviglia course on Saturday, the team said.
+The often-injured Goggia broke her index and middle fingers during the race in St. Moritz and was transported to Milan for immediate surgery with the aim of getting her back to the Swiss resort by evening to race in another downhill scheduled for the Corviglia course on Saturday.

 “I felt immediately after the impact that something had happened to the hand,” Goggia said.
 “At the finish I could hardly move it.
 It’s too bad, because it was a great race.
 I’ll do everything I can to be ready for Saturday’s downhill.”